-On a clay surface, the text must not protrude above the surface of the court ii) Host Locality Option 2 (Not for use on clay)
+On a clay surface, the text must not protrude above the surface of the court.

 The material used for the name, on a hard court, must be of the same material and texture as the court surface to ensure safe footing for the players.